pit-ray/win-vind/latest_log.md

 - Rename a menu text
 - Remodeled `Preferences/Bind Lists` for customizing key-bindings to new UI `Preferences/Bindings`.
 - Changed settings's format from XML to JSON.
+- Renovated UI
+- Refactored all codes

 ## Useful Functions
 - added `Dedicating Mode` for real-mouse user.
 If you push a left button of mouse while pressing system keys(Shift, Alt, Ctrl), `win-vind` is only validated on a selected window.
-You can turn this function on `Preferences/Options/Dedicate to One Window` checkbox.
+You can turn this function on `Preferences/Settings/Options/Dedicate to One Window` checkbox.

 ## New Functions
 - Insert BOL (I/gI)